marcolarosa/pdsc-olac-datasource/README.md

 This repository contains a micro-service that harvests OLAC data from http://language-archives.org and makes it accessible via a simple API.

-The API has two routes:
+The API has four routes:
  * `GET /dates` returns an array of dates of the harvested data
  * `/regions` access region data
      - GET `/regions`: get the list of regions